Testing the Distance Duality Relation with Cosmological Observations at high Redshift using Artificial Neural Network: Introduction

 The cosmic Distance Duality Relation (DDR), also known as Etherington's Reciprocity Theorem \citep{Etherington1933}, establishes a universal link between the luminosity distance (LD, $D_L$) and the angular diameter distance (ADD, $D_A$), which can be expressed mathematically as

+This relation holds strictly in any cosmological model based on metric theories of gravity and Lorentzian (pseudo-Riemannian) spacetime geometry \citep{Ellis2007}.
+The validity of the DDR relies on three fundamental physical assumptions: (i) gravity is described by a metric theory (such as general relativity); (ii) photon number is conserved during propagation (i.e., the Universe is completely transparent, with no photon decay, creation, or absorption); and (iii) photons travel along unique null geodesics.
 The DDR forms a cornerstone of modern observational cosmology, providing a model-independent consistency test linking distance scales inferred from different observational methods \citep{Lima2003}.
 The tests of the DDR have become an important probe for exploring new physics.
 Any statistically significant deviation may reveal unmodeled systematic errors or point to phenomena beyond the standard cosmological framework.
-For instance, in certain modified gravity theories, photons may not propagate strictly along null geodesics; in scenarios with intergalactic dust opacity, the DDR could be violated \citep{Avgoustidis2010,Li2011,Cardone2012}.
+For instance, in certain modified gravity theories, photons may not propagate strictly along null geodesics, leading to deviations from the standard distance relations.
+Moreover, processes that violate photon number conservation; such as non-minimal photon scalar field couplings, photon axion oscillations, or absorption and scattering by intergalactic dust can systematically affect the observed luminosity distance.
+In these scenarios, the DDR could be violated \citep{Avgoustidis2010, Li2011, Cardone2012}.

 DDR can be tested with observational data, e.g., the LD from type Ia supernovae (SNe Ia) and the ADD from galaxy clusters combined Sunyaev-Zel'dovich (SZ) and X-ray cluster observations.
 Due to the differences in redshift coverage and sampling density among various probes, directly comparing $D_{\rm L}(z)$ with SNe Ia and $D_{\rm A}(z)$ with the galaxy clusters often faces the challenge of redshift mismatch.
 Earlier studies addressed this issue by selecting SNe Ia whose redshifts are closest to the galaxy clusters within a small interval or binning SNe Ia data within such a small interval \citep{Holanda2010,Li2011,Meng2012}.